HELP IS AVAILABLE

 To access the services listed above, you can either:

-be referred to a Task Force service provider (Covenant House New Orleans *lead funded partner*, Catholic Charities Archdiocese of New Orleans, Eden House, New Orleans Family Justice Center) by law enforcement, legal service providers, or social service providers; or
+be referred to a Task Force service provider (Covenant House New Orleans *lead funded partner*, Eden House, New Orleans Family Justice Center, Jewish Family Service of Greater New Orleans) by law enforcement, legal service providers, or social service providers; or

 contact the Task Force directly for a referral to the correct service provider for the individual's needs.